yoshinobc/PDF-Translator/README.md

 ## Overview
 This is a Chrome extension that automatically corrects selected text directly from a PDF file and displays the translation results at DeepL.

+This is an unofficial chrome extension and we are not responsible for any disadvantages caused by this extension.

 The following languages are supported.
 - English
 - 日本語